jherey/amazing-cabbage/src/pages/posts/creating-an-ubuntu-digital-ocean-droplet.md

    ![choosing an hostname](/images/screenshot-2019-10-08-at-1.11.42-pm.png)
 8. Finally click on _"Create Droplet"_.

 You'll be redirected to the projects page where you should see your droplet.
+Your droplet is live, as you can see it's IP address.

 ![droplet created](/images/screenshot-2019-10-08-at-1.15.34-pm.png)